jacobostapenko/recipe-app/README.md

 ALTER ROLE admin SET timezone TO 'UTC';
 ```
 and then leave via `exit`.

+To udpate db / migrate before you run the server:

+open up a shell, and go into your virtual environment.
+Change directories to end up in the recipe-app dir.
+Run the commands below:

+./manage.py makemigration

+./manage.py migrate

 ## Accessing the Admin Console
 TODO: add this info and create mock data for DB